 Applications to purchase properties sourced via Property Investment Clubs/Companies are not accepted.
 These are typically businesses which offer to buy a property quickly from a seller, and then sells it on to another buyer.

 All Buy to Let properties must be used for residential purposes only and be in a lettable condition, to be determined by the valuer.

 Properties not owned in personal name(s)

-- Applicants purchasing/transferring a property not owned in personal name(s) accepted providing they fall within one of the following categories:
+- Applicants purchasing/transferring a property not owned in personal name(s) are accepted providing they fall within one of the following categories: